Depression

 TREATMENT FOR ADHD

 Evidence-based short-term cognitive behavior therapy (CBT) treatment for ADHD includes learning strategies for attention, concentration, organization, problem-solving, and overcoming procrastination.
-Other therapies that have been shown to be helpful, include mindfulness, meditation and acceptance and commitment therapy (ACT).
+Other effective therapies in these areas of focus include mindfulness, meditation, and acceptance and commitment therapy (ACT).

 Learning & Intellectual Disability